fde-capu/miniRT/README.md

     tr 10,20,10 10,10,20 20,10,10 0,0,255 # Triangle vertex, vertex, vertex, RGB color.

 ##### Bonus
-When activatin the *bonus* mode, things will get weird.
+When activating the *bonus* mode, things get weird.
+Do not panic, it is intentional!
 That is because it is designed only to show some extra features: skybox, cylinder caps, normal disruption (rainbow based on normals), and keyboard interactivity for camera and objects.

 *this project is part of 42 São Paulo curriculum* *just bragging this was the first sucessfull deliver of **miniRT** by our 42 campus*